SmithChart/Designing-for-Automated-Testing/source/interfaces.rst

 If the board contains a hardware watchdog, it is useful have a pin to disable it during development and automated testing.
-Ideally, this like should be connected in the same way as the boot mode and UART pins.
+Ideally, this signal should be connected in the same way as the boot mode and UART pins.

 Debug Connector